brendanstennett/has_unique_slug/README.md

         end
     end

-Then you may use all your standard url helpers as normal.
-Ex.
-If a `post` has a title "Sample Post" and a slug "sample-post", the helper `post_path(post)` will create /posts/sample-post
+All the standard url helper methods will still work since `to_param`  is overridden to output the slug

+    # Ex.
+    post = Post.create! :title => "Sample Post"
+    post_path(post)     # /posts/sample-post

 ## TODO:

-- Would like to write some tests.
-- Would like to be able to specify scope for uniqueness
+- Add support for scopes
+- Add support for database versioning
-- Possibly consider optimizing the method to ensure uniqueness
+- Consider optimizing the method to ensure a unique slug